WWE Rumors: Triple H vs. Seth Rollins And Return Of The Rock at WrestleMania 33

 With WrestleMania 33 drawing close, two huge rumors have started to float around the Internet.
-One of these rumors says that a Triple H vs Seth Rollins match is indeed going to happen in WrestleMania 33 despite WWE already ruling out such a match.
+One of these rumors says that a Triple H vs. Seth Rollins match is indeed going to happen in WrestleMania 33 despite WWE already ruling out such a match.
 Another big rumor, involved the Rock, on how “The People’s Champ” could yet again make an appearance in this year’s WrestleMania.

-The Triple H vs Seth Rollins rumor has been reported by Forbes:
+The Triple H vs. Seth Rollins rumor has been reported by Forbes.

 “The Seth Rollins vs. HHH will be a non-sanctioned match.
 Although the story-line has portrayed it as touch-and-go since Rollins suffered a legitimate MCL injury when his leg buckled in an angle with Samoa Joe on 1/30 in San Antonio, the match was always on the board and Rollins was always expected to be recovered in time to do the show.
 Everything on television talking about uncertainty was storyline.”